garethgeorge/backrest/README.md

 brew tap garethgeorge/homebrew-backrest-tap
 brew install backrest
 brew services start backrest
+# optionally, install restic
+brew install restic
 ```

 This tap uses [Brew services](https://github.com/Homebrew/homebrew-services) to launch and manage Backrest's lifecycle.
 Backrest will launch on startup and run on port ':9898` by default.

 > [!NOTE]
-> You may need to grant Full Disk Access to your restic install.
-To do this, go to `System Preferences > Security & Privacy > Privacy > Full Disk Access` and add the path to your restic install which is typically ~/.local/share/backrest/restic .
+> You may need to grant Full Disk Access to backrest.
+To do this, go to `System Preferences > Security & Privacy > Privacy > Full Disk Access` and add the path to backrest (typically /usr/local/bin/backrest).

-> [!NOTE]
-> You may optionally install `restic` through homebrew as well, but you may need to regrant Full Disk Access to the homebrew managed binary on each update.
-You should ensure that you update backrest and restic together if using homebrew to manage both dependencies.

 #### Manually using the install script